mattbraz/ita-puzzles/README.md

     ...

 Of course, your code should not be in any way specific to the Boston subway topology, but generalize easily to other data files, representing, say, the New York subway.

+Palindromic Pangram
+---

+A palindrome is a sequence of words like "lid off a daffodil" or "shallot ayatollahs" that uses the same letters reading backwards as forwards.
+The words need not form a meaningful or grammatical sentence.

+A palindromic pangram is a multi-word palindrome that includes all 26 letters of the alphabet.
+Find the shortest sequence of words that is both a pangram and a palindrome.
+Use this dictionary: WORD.LST (1.66 MB).